 PCM is a format where each sample is has a multi-bit value.

-Decimation is a simple process of removing excess samples to allow for us to decrease the sample rate.
+Decimation is a simple process of removing excess samples to allow us to decrease the sample rate.

 Before decimation, you need to filter all the frequencies in the upper half output sample rate so you can avoid distortions in the audible range.
 This filtering can cause ringing artifacts.
 However, it is often forgotten that qualitative filtration in total has significantly fewer artifacts than mixing and effect processing.

 Why do we need conversion to PCM?
-PCM has no noise in upper part of the spectrum.
+PCM has no noise in the upper part of the spectrum.
 It allows us to successfully apply non-linear processing (as an example, overdrive/distortion effects) to musical stuff.

 As an alternative, we can suggest the use of multi-bit DSD.
-However “multi-bit” allow us to solve only the mixing and the simplest multiple volume-changing.
+However “multi-bit” allows us to solve only the mixing and the simplest multiple volume-changing.
 Elementary changing level to 1 dB then it becomes a problem.